 What is Early Intervention?

-Early Intervention services seek to intervene or reduce the incidence of mental illness and developmental disabilities, including intellectual disabilities, by enhancing protective factors for at-risk children and their families.
+Early Intervention services seek to intervene or reduce the incidence of mental illness and developmental disabilities by enhancing protective factors for at-risk children and their families.

 How does Early Intervention work?